tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/index.rst

 * Data research with Jupyter Notebooks and Pandas

+`For any questions please join to Discord chat <https://tradingstrategy.ai/community>`__.

 Prerequisites
 -------------

+- You need to know UNIX command line basics, like how to use environment variables.
+  Microsoft Windows is fine, but we do not test or write any instructions for it, so please consult your local Windows expert for any Windows specific questions.

-Make sure you know how to install packages (pip, poetry) and use Python virtual environments.
+- Make sure you know how to install packages (pip, poetry) and use Python virtual environments. `See Github README for details <https://github.com/tradingstrategy-ai/web3-ethereum-defi>`__.

 To run the scripts you need to be able to understand how Python packaging works and how to install additional modules.